MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ## Step 2: Publish your APK to the Google Play Store

 1. From the **Stores** home page select any of the tracks created above.
-2. Click on **Publish to Store** on the button in the upper right-hand corner.
+2. Click on **Publish to Store** on the button in the upper-right corner.
 3. Upload the app package.
 A few points to note:
-   * Application type should be correct and signed with a valid key store before uploading.
+   * [Application must be prepared for release](https://developer.android.com/studio/publish/#publishing-prepare) and signed with a valid key store before uploading.
    * Google Play Store supports application packages up to a maximum of 100 MB.
 If the application exceeds 100 MB, use the Expansion files to support the application package by uploading those directly in the google play developer console as we currently don't support Expansion files in App Center.
 Review [Expansion files](https://support.google.com/googleplay/android-developer/answer/2481797?hl=en).
    * The .apk must be [zipaligned](https://developer.android.com/studio/command-line/zipalign.html) during the app-building process.
    * The version of the .apk must be strictly greater than the current version in production.